pmean/build-website/text/06/SlashAndBurn-06.md

 There are lots of other things you might do, and it depends a lot on the context of your problem.
 Many of the choices you take will be controversial and there is no generally accepted process that everyone agrees with for building a good statistical model.
-I\'m sure that some of the stuff I have described here will be found to be totally appalling by some.
+I'm sure that some of the stuff I have described here will be found to be totally appalling by some.